-Related to the patient care on board the ambulance: how do you see the future of emergency devices like stretchers?
+Patient care on the ambulance: how do you see the future of emergency devices like stretchers?

 “The global emergency stretchers market is driven by increasing the number of road accidents across the globe.
 Therefore there is a forward movement in technology as automation in the emergency stretchers.
-However, there are many scientific evidences and researches came in the EMS in supporting or not supporting for the use of immobilization devices and Ultrasound units in pre-hospital setup.
+However, there are much scientific evidence and researches came in the EMS in supporting or not supporting for the use of immobilization devices and Ultrasound units in prehospital setup.

-However, there still are many evidences which are not clear in the matter of ambulance devices and there is still more researches needed in different environment, and so the addressee finds in a situation that is not forced to utilize a specific device, but in case he can.
-The most important fact is to minimize the complications of the patients on site.
+However, there still are many pieces of evidence which are not clear in the matter of ambulance devices and there is still more researches needed in a different environment, and so the addressee finds in a situation that is not forced to utilize a specific device, but in case he can.
+The most important fact is to minimize the complications of the patients on-site.

 What about climate change?
 Do you have to face rescue operation challenges with too hot temperatures and risk of dehydration?

 “At the moment, this is not a problem in the region because there are no areas that can be considered so remote unless in an environmental emergency which is rare at the current status.
 So, the probability that a first responder suffers from dehydration or fatigue is very low.
 We can apply this more in other regions or countries espouse to multiple wildfires and hurricanes.